-In order to offer a course from your website, you can add a CNAME to your domain.
-For example, if you want your course to be offered on courses.yoursite.com, you would add the CNAME "courses" to the domain yoursite.com in your domain name system (DNS).
+In order to offer training courses from your website, you can add a CNAME to your domain.
+For example, if you want your courses to be offered on courses.yoursite.com, you would add the CNAME "courses" to the domain yoursite.com in your domain name system (DNS).

 1. Decide on your CNAME

 Tip: Don't use a CNAME that is specific to one course if you plan to offer multiple courses using that CNAME.
 For example, my first course is about photography but my second course is about painting.
 Instead of using the CNAME "photography" I'll use "courses" to cover all of my courses.

 2. Add the CNAME to your domain in your DNS